magento/devdocs/guides/v2.1/release-notes/tech_bull_21x_MasterCard.md

 #### Magento 2.x fix

 <div class="bs-callout bs-callout-warning" markdown="1">
 Magento 2.0.14 is scheduled for the end of May.
-This patch will include a support for this MasterCard BIN update plus other critical security fixes.
+This patch will include support for this MasterCard BIN update plus other critical security fixes.
 </div>

 <table>